Theoretical and Empirical Advances in Forest Pruning: Conclusion

 In addition, we have contributed significant empirical evidence (16 synthetic scenarios and 3 real datasets) to the current body of empirical results in the forest-pruning literature.
 In the vast majority of cases considered (16 out of 19), there is at least one forest-pruning method that, in expectation, provides a net performance gain compared to the decision forest: equivalent or significantly better out-of-sample MSPE while using a small fraction of the trees -- in some cases, so small that the trees can be meaningfully combined into a single tree for maximum interpretability.

-Forest pruning shines under large sample sizes and high signal-to-noise ratios.
+Forest pruning shines under large sample sizes and high signal-to-noise ratios, with Lasso pruning being particularly effective in such scenario.
 However, as in the case of variable selection \citep{Hastie2020}, no forest-pruning method dominates under all circumstances.
 Thus, cross-validation, though potentially expensive, is advised.